 For example, ELSA Speak is an app that revolves around AI speech recognition.
 Based on the audio input, the app evaluates the user’s English pronunciation and fluency and gives them immediate and detailed feedback.

 This technology allows app creators to make the tedious learning process hassle-free and entertaining.
 The importance of play in the educational process also has a scientific rationale; in this research paper, Pho and Dinscore support that brains make new synapses faster through game-based learning.

 As for in-app education, levels, rewards, and progress bars boost motivation and encourage app users to progress faster.
 Also, leaderboards, countdowns, and other gamification elements can create a competitive environment that encourages users to continue learning.

 For example, the Quizlet app helps students and teachers gamify content and make complex information more digestible.
 Its gamified study modes, such as Gravity and Match, introduce time or other limitations to spice up the learning process.

 This training technique delivers knowledge in small bite-sized learning units so that users can better grasp new concepts.
 Microtraining (or microlearning) also makes information more digestible and engaging since smaller packages are easier to master.
 Duolingo, Word of the Day, and flashcard apps are great examples of the microtraining method.

 The popularity of video streaming peaked in 2019 as the world entered into lockdowns due to the 2020 pandemic.
 During this time, eLearning applications were fast to accommodate this technology and help teachers expand their reach beyond classrooms.
-By 2021, the market was valued at $988 million and is currently estimated to hit $4290 million by 2028.
+By 2028, the market is expected to hit $4.29 billion.